Let’s start the exploration with a few components to ease the creation of a GUI.

 Feature require: 'UI-Panel'

-Let’s rewrite the example of text entry with what we just learned.
+Let’s rewrite our User Interaction Demo with what we just learned.
 The end result will look like this:

 Figure 6.7: A greeting dialog